edreamleo/make-stub-files/theory.md

-This post is pre-writing for theory.md, this theory-of-operation document for the `make_stub_files` script.
-This post is intentionally brief.
+This is the theory-of-operation document for the `make_stub_files` script.
+It is intentionally brief.
 Please ask question if anything is unclear.

 ### Prerequisites